Who: Sija den Toonder (1992)

 Essential: her lawbook.

 'I love language, which is why I started with Language and Communication.
 During my studies, however, I realised that I was not really sure what I ultimately wanted to do with my degree.
 When I was 23, I began figuring out what my other interests were.
 I thought, if I want to take on a second degree programme, I have to know for sure that I like it and really go for it.
 Language – which was still definitely an interest of mine – led me to Law, which is actually a kind of language programme, too.
 You spend most of your time deciphering what is meant.
-I enjoy the game aspect, the puzzle-solving.'
+I enjoy the game aspect, the puzzle-solving.
+I love argumentation and all the different ways you can convince or persuade another person.’

 I feel free to be myself at the UvA.